 As leadership hiring becomes more selective and commercially critical, partnering with an experienced executive recruitment specialist can significantly reduce risk.

-Jonathan Lee Search & Selection supports UK manufacturing and engineering businesses with targeted executive search solutions.
+Jonathan Lee Search & Selection supports UK and international manufacturing and engineering businesses with targeted executive search solutions.
 We work closely with boards and senior stakeholders to define success upfront — ensuring alignment on mandate, leadership style and long-term strategic goals.

 Our approach focuses not just on track record, but on cultural fit, behavioural alignment and measurable impact — helping organisations appoint executives who deliver sustainable growth rather than short-term change.